jrg94/CSE6431/restaurant/README.md

 order, the cook indicates to the diner that their food is ready before taking another order.

+Finally, the Resources class is responsible for storing shared information between the cooks and diners like the global clock, the total table count, the taken table count, the total served count, and the total number of diners, and a list of active diners.

 ## Opportunities for Improvements

 The biggest area for improvement is kitchen resource usage among cooks.